ohn582/ohn582.github.io/_posts/2020-01-05-mod_3_javascript_project.markdown

             </form>
 ```

 Once you created the event listener, you always need to have 'preventDefault()' this prevents the web from refresshing it when you submit a comment.
 After creating prevent defult, you must write a proper fetch url, it's an easy way to  fetch resources across the network.
+Then you should an open and closed curly bracket for both method and headers.
+Create 'body: JSON.stringify({.......})',

 ```
          fetch(`http://localhost:3000/reviews`, {